VIRGINIA

 (1862 - 1863), near Four Mile Fork

-The CSA Army of Northern Virginia spent the winter of 1862-63 at various sites along present-day US 1 (Lafayette Blvd.), County Rt.
+Various elements of the CSA Army of Northern Virginia spent the winter of 1862-63 at several sites along present-day US 1 (Lafayette Blvd.), County Rt.
 636 (Mine Road), and along the north side of Massaponax Creek south of Fredericksburg.
+Camp Paxton was located at Hamilton's Crossing on the railroad line.

 Northern Virginia II - page 2 | Central Virginia I - page 3 | Central Virginia II - page 4